Donate to FIP Research

-Since first discovered in the 1960s, Feline Infectious Peritonitis is one of the most studied feline diseases, and yet, it remains one of the most poorly understood viral disease of the cat.
-Much progress has been made since those early days and encouraging new treatments had surface in recent years, but there’s much work to be done in the fields of FCoV and FIP.
+Since first discovered in the 1960s, Feline Infectious Peritonitis is one of the most studied feline diseases, and yet, it remains one of the most poorly understood viral diseases of the cat.
+Much progress has been made since those early days and encouraging new treatments had surfaced in recent years, but there’s much work to be done in the fields of FCoV and FIP.

 How will your donation be applied?

 Your donation to the Luca Fund will be applied to studies conducted at the University of Glasgow School of Veterinary Medicine.
 The Luca Fund for FIP research is a special fund of the American Alumni of the University of Glasgow established in 2018 to accept tax-deductible donations for Feline Infectious Peritonitis research.
 AAGU has been recognized by the IRS as a section 501(c) (3) charitable organization.
 All donations to AAGU are deductible as charitable contributions to the full extent permitted by law.

 "We make a living by what we get, but we make a life by what we give."

 What are the ways to donate?